jrwashburn/mina-pool-payout/README.md

 `npm run payout -- -e=14`

 The program will get min and max block height for the epoch from mina explorer, or calculate based on fixed slots in epoch for Archivedb.
+Note this is based on the .env file setting NUM_SLOTS_IN_EPOCH which is currently 7140 per mainnet consensus parameters.

 # Running the script